atomicdata-dev/atomic-server/CONTRIBUTE.md

 - Clear explanation in the PR itself of what is changed and why
 - Reference to relevant issues in commit messages (e.g. `#123 my commit message`)
-- Tests are passing `cargo test --all`
+- Tests are passing `cargo test --all`.
+Run specific tests with `cargo test --all-features --package atomic_lib --lib -- db::test::testname`.
 - Linters are happy `cargo fmt` & `cargo clippy`

 # CI, Versioning and Tagging